sagar2525/AI-Earnings-Sentiment-Trading/README.md

 6. Run Sentiment Engine
 python src/sentiment.py

-7. Run Trade Execution
+7. Execute Trade Engine
 python src/trade.py

 🧪 How It Works (Step-by-Step)

 System detects new quarterly result announcement

-Downloads PDF to downloads/
+Downloads PDF to the downloads/ folder

-AI model reads PDF and extracts financial metrics
+AI model extracts financial metrics

-Compares with broker estimates
+Compares extracted numbers with broker estimates

-Assigns sentiment (Positive/Negative/Neutral)
+Assigns sentiment (Positive / Negative / Neutral)

-Trade logic calculates quantity, SL, target, and risk
+Calculates quantity, SL, target & risk

-Sends order to broker API
+Places order via broker API

-Monitors live price
+Monitors live price via Yahoo Finance

-Auto exits position
+Automatically exits based on SL/Target/Timeout

-Logs data for future analysis
+Logs trade and parsed data for future analysis

 🧹 Auto Cleanup

+A scheduled cleanup process deletes:

+PDFs older than 7 days

-Old files older than 7 days (PDFs + JSON outputs) are automatically deleted every night.
+JSON parsed files older than 7 days

+This keeps storage clean and optimized.

 ⚖️ Legal Disclaimer

-This system uses public information from NSE/BSE and is intended for personal trading automation.
+This system uses publicly available information from NSE/BSE and is intended purely for personal automated trading.

-It does not distribute or sell data
+It does not redistribute or sell any market data

 It does not provide financial advice

-It complies with public-domain data usage norms
+It adheres to public-domain data usage norms

-Users must ensure compliance with SEBI and broker API rules for their region.
+Users are responsible for ensuring compliance with SEBI, exchange policies, and broker API rules.